 - Change the page settings if necessary:

 - You can choose any title for your page.

 - You can add an external link to a page with your legal information instead of filling out page content in your Ecwid admin (e.g. if you already have such a page on your website).
-Just click Open this page on a separate URL and enter your link in the Page URL field in such a case.
+Just click Specify address of existing page and enter your link in the Page address field in such a case.